Liam-Brew/CS-594/notes/public_key_crypto/Groups.md

 $$y^2 = x^3 + ax + b$$

-Let x, y, a, b are real numbers
+Let x, y, a, b be real numbers

 If $4a^3 + 27b^2 \ne 0$, an additive group can be formed out of the points on a curve.
 The **infinity point** gives the identity of that curve